-Mailinator Subscriptions make testing easy with Private Domains, API access, SMS numbers, Webhooks, and more.
-If you’re using Mailinator for testing your email workflow, request a trial today!
+Mailinator Subscriptions supercharge your testing ability with Private Domains, API access, SMS numbers, Webhooks, and more.
+If you're using Mailinator for testing your email workflow, request a trial today!

-Public Mailinator is a free, disposable email.
+Public Mailinator is free, disposable, email.
 Every possible email address @mailinator.com is available for you (and everyone else) to use.

 No Signup.
 No Login.
 You don't even "create" email addresses - They ALL already exist!
 That's right, every possible email address @mailinator.com already exists.

 Typically, you use the Public Mailinator system when you need to give out an email address, but don't want to give your primary email address because you might get spammed.
 In those cases, make up a Mailinator email address on the fly (how about firstname.lastname@example.org?
 Or, email@example.com - use anything you want!).
 You can then come to the Mailinator website and check that inbox and read any email!

 Mailinator offers subscriptions that allow businesses to do serious email testing.
 It's extremely convenient for testing environments to be able to create thousands of email addresses on the fly.
 Mailinator Subscriptions offer:

 - Every email address at your Private Domain(s).
 That's Millions of email addresses ready to go!
 We'll give you your own Private Domain when you subscribe, but you can change it to a domain you own at any time.

 - WEB and API access to all inboxes, emails, and SMS messages

 - Optional private SMS numbers attached to your account for SMS testing